 For more detailed feature and integration information, navigate to the Express Checkout reference guide.

 You can implement Express Checkout in 4 steps:

-- For each PayPal button that you place, modify your page to handle the button click.
-Use a PayPal Express Checkout API operation to set up the interaction with PayPal and redirect the browser to PayPal to initiate buyer approval for the payment.
+For each PayPal button that you place, modify your page to handle the button click.
+Use the PayPal Express Checkout API operations to set up the interaction with PayPal and redirect the browser to PayPal to initiate buyer approval for the payment.

-- On your Confirm order page, use PayPal Express Checkout API operations to obtain the shipping address and accept the payment.
+On your Order Confirmation page, use PayPal Express Checkout API operations to obtain the shipping address and accept the payment.

 Because PayPal offers you the flexibility to control your checkout flow, you should first understand how your current checkout flow works, then, become familiar with the Express Checkout flow.
 Start by reviewing Express Checkout Flow.
 For additional background information to help you get started, see Express Checkout Building Blocks.

 After you implement and test your basic Express Checkout integration, you should configure the additional features of Express Checkout to customize it to meet your needs.
 Carefully evaluate each feature because the more you streamline the checkout process and make Express Checkout seamless to buyers, the more likely your sales will increase.
 At a minimum, you should: